-Break-in Odors: It is normal for a newly-painted stove to emit odor and smoke during the first few fires, and these may set off smoke alarms.
-This condition is caused by curing of the high temperature paint and will diminish with each subsequent fire.
-It is advisable to open windows or doors to provide plenty of fresh air and crossventilation during the break-in period.
+Break-in Odors: It is normal for a newly painted stove to emit odor and smoke during the first few fires.
+This is caused by curing of the high temperature paint and will diminish with each fire.
+Open a window or door to provide additional ventilation to alleviate this condition.